HilaryDev/HilaryDev/README.md

 # Hi, I'm Hilary!

-I'm a software developer and **UX enthusiast** that has been exploring fullstack development with JavaScript for over 3 years now.
+I'm a software developer and **UX enthusiast** that has been exploring fullstack development with JavaScript for several years now.

 - 📫 **How to contact me:**
   - **Twitter:** [@HilaryCPerdomo](https://twitter.com/HilaryCPerdomo)